ericgj/model/Readme.md

 Resets internal state of the instance without losing event observers.
 In other words, it's equivalent to creating a new model instance, except that any event observers on the instance are maintained.
+If no <i>object</i> is passed, then it simply clears the changes but does not change the underlying base object passed in the constructor.
 Dispatches a 'reset' event.

 <a name="events"></a>